Kyeonga-Kim/Semantic-Segmentation_TTA/README.md

 # Segmentation_TTA
-This repo for studying Segmentation with Test-Time Augmentation(TTA)
+This repo for studying Semantic Segmentation with Test-Time Augmentation(TTA)

 Experiment with data augmentation from different angles More Detail, Please refer to my report..